burrows99/ai-melanoma-detection/VIVA.md

   - Default 0.5; lower to emphasize recall in screening contexts.
 - How to choose the threshold?
   - Optimize F1 or sensitivity target using validation PR curve or Youden's J on ROC.
+  - Practical recipe: sweep thresholds from 0.1→0.9, compute recall/precision/F1; pick based on clinical target (e.g., recall ≥ 0.95).

+Calibration note:
+- Predicted probabilities can be miscalibrated.
+Techniques like Platt scaling (logistic regression on validation logits) or temperature scaling can align predicted probabilities with observed frequencies.

 Diagram: Thresholding effect
 ```mermaid